andrei-tatar/node-red-contrib-nora/README.md

 This module provides a set of nodes in Node-RED for Google smart home Action integration via [NORA](https://node-red-google-home.herokuapp.com/).

-## In Testing
+## ~~In Testing~~

-In order to be able to link NORA to your Google Home, send me a PM on [Node-RED Forum](https://discourse.nodered.org/u/andrei-tatar/summary) with the gmail address you use with your Google Home and I will add it to the "Testers" list.
+~~In order to be able to link NORA to your Google Home, send me a PM on [Node-RED Forum](https://discourse.nodered.org/u/andrei-tatar/summary) with the gmail address you use with your Google Home and I will add it to the "Testers" list.~~

+Publicly available and free of charge.
+If a very big number of active users is exceeded (more than 2K...)
+I may need to charge or block access.
+Also, if you like NORA and find it useful or you simply want to support the development and adding new features, **consider donating using [Paypal Me](https://paypal.me/andreitatar)**.

 ## Forum